Germany–Uganda relations: History

 On February 27, 1890, the Uganda Treaty between the German colonialist Carl Peters and the King (Kabaka) Mwanga II of Buganda was signed.
 The treaty was to expand German East Africa to areas north of Lake Victoria.
 However, with the later Helgoland-Zanzibar Treaty, the Uganda Treaty lost its importance and Uganda became the British Protectorate of Uganda.

 In 1962, the Federal Republic of Germany (FRG) and Uganda, which had become independent, established diplomatic relations.
 Heinz Wersdörfer became the first ambassador of the FRG in Uganda.
 Two years later, the first projects in the bilateral development partnership were started.
 In 1973, diplomatic relations were established with the German Democratic Republic (GDR) by Uganda.

 In 1976, the Entebbe International Airport became the scene of Operation Entebbe, in which an Israeli commando freed hostages from the hands of Palestinian and German hijackers.
 The Ugandan dictator at the time Idi Amin had supported the kidnappers, which put a strain on relations with the West.

 In 2000 the Deutsch-Ugandische Gesellschaft e.V. was founded in Heilbronn.
 In 2007 the Federal Ministry for Economic Cooperation and Development declared Uganda a priority country for German development aid.

 Economic relations

 The bilateral trade volume was 231 million euros in 2021.
 Uganda exports raw materials and agricultural products such as coffee, gold, tea and fish to Germany.
+All imports from Uganda to Germany are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.
 In return, the country imports industrial and chemical products from Germany.

 Germany is a major donor of development aid to Uganda.
 The focus of German development aid is in the areas of renewable energies and energy efficiency, promotion of civil society and agriculture and rural development, including the protection of the country's water resources.
 In addition, the Federal Republic of Germany provides humanitarian aid for refugees in Uganda.